 FD-31-OP-1 DAILY FLASH - COUNTRY JOE & THE FISH - October 20 & 21, 1966 at the Avalon Ballroom - First Printing Concert Poster - 14 7/32" x 20 61/64" - Wrong date version (1,000 copies printed), issued prior to the correct concert date version - Bindweed Press poster on thick vellum stock - Has a light hairline (hard to see) horizontal line printed (faintly visible up close) in the face of Poe, two very difficult to see light bends - Rare - Pristine A- / B+ copy - INQUIRE

-FD-34-OP-1 13TH FLOOR ELEVATORS - MOBY GRAPE - November 11-12, 1966 at the Avalon Ballroom - First printing poster, there were two indistinguishable printings, 3,000 posters total with 2,000 printed before and 1,000 printed slightly after the concert, both are considered originals - 14 3/16" x 19 63/64" - Steve Renick "Eye in the Triangle" artwork on this Bindweed Press printed, thick vellum stock poster - ( A later third printing poster omits the Bindweed Press credit and is labeled 34-3 at the lower right corner, significantly different than this poster) - Copy A is in A / A- shape - INQUIRE for Availability and Price - Copy B is in B+ / A- shape (Has 1 1/4" bend at lower left corner) - INQUIRE for Availability and Price
+FD-34-OP-1 13TH FLOOR ELEVATORS - MOBY GRAPE - November 11-12, 1966 at the Avalon Ballroom - First printing poster, there were two indistinguishable printings, 3,000 posters total with 2,000 printed before and 1,000 printed slightly after the concert, both are considered originals - 14 3/16" x 19 63/64" - Steve Renick "Eye in the Triangle" artwork on this Bindweed Press printed, thick vellum stock poster - ( A later third printing poster omits the Bindweed Press credit and is labeled 34-3 at the lower right corner, significantly different than this poster) - Copy A is in A / A- shape - SOLD / OUT OF STOCK

 FD-35-OP-1 DAILY FLASH - QUICKSILVER MESSENGER SERVICE - COUNTRY JOE & THE FISH - Nov 18 & 19, 1966 at the Avalon Ballroom - Two variations of the original on vellum exist.
-Printing records ar unclear whether one printing dates before the concert and the other printed shortly after the concert, as was the case with most FD numbers which do not have numbers printed at the corner or edge and is likely true in this case, according to Eric King's Guide - Bindweed Press printing on vellum - 13 47/64" x 20" - This is the bright red version of the poster - Artwork by Stanley Mouse and Alton Kelley features "Hot Air Balloon" illo collaged into their surrounding red, white and blue artwork - Pristine A- copy - INQUIRE for Availability and Price -
+Printing records ar unclear whether one printing dates before the concert and the other printed shortly after the concert, as was the case with most FD numbers which do not have numbers printed at the corner or edge and is likely true in this case, according to Eric King's Guide - Bindweed Press printing on vellum - 13 47/64" x 20" - This is the bright red version of the poster - Artwork by Stanley Mouse and Alton Kelley features "Hot Air Balloon" illo collaged into their surrounding red, white and blue artwork - Pristine A- copy - SOLD / OUT OF STOCK

-FD-40-OP-1 THE GRATEFUL DEAD - STEVE MILLER BLUES BAND - MOBY GRAPE - December 23 & 24, 1966 at the Avalon Ballroom - First Printing Bindweed Press printing concert poster - 14 1/4" x 19 15/16" - Printed on thick vellum stock - "Pagan Santa" artwork by Victor Moscoso. - Pristine A / A- copy - INQUIRE for Availability and Price
+FD-40-OP-1 THE GRATEFUL DEAD - STEVE MILLER BLUES BAND - MOBY GRAPE - December 23 & 24, 1966 at the Avalon Ballroom - First Printing Bindweed Press printing concert poster - 14 1/4" x 19 15/16" - Printed on thick vellum stock - "Pagan Santa" artwork by Victor Moscoso. - Pristine A / A- copy - SOLD / OUT OF STOCK

 FD-47-OP-1 MILLER BLUES BAND - LEE MICHAELS - PEANUT BUTTER CONSPIRACY - Feb 10, 11, 1967 at the Avalon Ballroom - First Printing concert poster printed on thick vellum stock - 14 1/8" x 19 29/32" - Orange and blue "Sphinx Dance" artwork by Victor Moscoso - Pristine A / A- copy - INQUIRE for Availability and Price

-FD-57-OP-1 THE DOORS - MILLER BLUES BAND - HAJI BABA - April 14 & 15, 1967 at the Avalon Ballroom - First printing Concert Poster - 13 7/8" x 20" - Features infamous Victor Moscoso psychedelic / Op Art artwork surrounding photo of nude female dancer - Two very small corner bends, one at upper left and one at lower right, hard to see, couple of hair line thin tiny marks at op edge (difficult to see) - Ultra Rare - Pristine A- shape - Inquire for availability & price
+FD-57-OP-1 THE DOORS - MILLER BLUES BAND - HAJI BABA - April 14 & 15, 1967 at the Avalon Ballroom - First printing Concert Poster - 13 7/8" x 20" - Features infamous Victor Moscoso psychedelic / Op Art artwork surrounding photo of nude female dancer - Two very small corner bends, one at upper left and one at lower right, hard to see, couple of hair line thin tiny marks at op edge (difficult to see) - Ultra Rare - Pristine A- shape - SOLD / OUT OF STOCK

-FD-64-1 The Doors / Miller Blues Band / Daily Flash - June 1-4, 1967 at the Avalon Ballroom - First Printing poster features artwork by Victor Moscoso of Cat face / pair of girl's faces double image - Two copies - Beautiful B / B+ copy - Inquire for availability (also have a Pristine A / A- copy which may turn out to be a First OR Second printing, Eric King & Jacaeber Kastor are still considering whether a Second printing exists - This copy does not have "vertical rows" in the paper weave and has slightly different color shades than the postcards) - Inquire
+FD-64-1 The Doors / Miller Blues Band / Daily Flash - June 1-4, 1967 at the Avalon Ballroom - First Printing poster features artwork by Victor Moscoso of Cat face / pair of girl's faces double image - Beautiful B / B+ copy - Inquire for availability - ON HOLD - INQUIRE

-FD-85-1 Vanilla Fudge - Charles Lloyd Quartet - Sep 29 - Oct 1, 1967 at the Avalon Ballroom - First printing poster (ticket outlet strip is black ) - One of Alton Kelley's more noted 60's posters features two large Family Dog logos on either side of a voluptuous female in a green diaphanous gown - Two tackholes at each of the corners, minor light small handling bends visible from the backside, some light aging in the paper - Beautiful B+ shape - 109.00
+FD-85-1 Vanilla Fudge - Charles Lloyd Quartet - Sep 29 - Oct 1, 1967 at the Avalon Ballroom - First printing poster (ticket outlet strip is black ) - One of Alton Kelley's more noted 60's posters features two large Family Dog logos on either side of a voluptuous female in a green diaphanous gown - I had some restoration work perfromed on this poster to significantly improve a few blemishes: Two tackholes at each of the corners, minor light small handling bends visible from the backside, some light aging in the paper - I will forward closeup photos of this restored copy of the poster if you might potetially be interested in purchasing it - Will look GREAT in a frame as is now! - Beautiful B+ shape - 175.00

-FD-89-1 Quicksilver Messenger Service - Sons of Champlin - Taj Mahal - Oct 2-29, 1967 at the Avalon Ballroom - First printing poster features the preeminant "comic strip" artwork by Rick Griffin - Beautiful A- copy - Inquire
+FD-89-1 Quicksilver Messenger Service - Sons of Champlin - Taj Mahal - Oct 2-29, 1967 at the Avalon Ballroom - Second printing poster features the preeminant "comic strip" artwork by Rick Griffin - Ticket outlets strip has been cut off - Inquire

 FD-101-2 Quicksilver Messenger Service - Kaleidoscope - Charlie Musselwhite - Jan 12-14, 1968 at the Avalon Ballroom - Considered by Eric King to be the 2nd Printing of the poster - The image ("The Source") is the epitome of Rick Griffin's psychedelic poster style! - Pristine A / A- copy - Inquire